sdr-enthusiasts/docker-shipfeeder/README.md

 ### Easy sharing with other services

-This table shows which parameters to set and how to obtain credentials for a number of well-known AIS aggregators:
+This table shows which parameters to set and how to obtain credentials for a number of well-known AIS aggregators.
+A (partial) list of these aggregators can be found [here](https://docs.google.com/spreadsheets/d/1W9uuuS2tGHcNENm7Ze3M1UPl2u8tMZv2N_bID6x060Y/edit?usp=sharing)

  | Name | Parameter | Default IP/DNS/URL | Feeding protocol:<br>UDP/TCP/HTTP/Other | How to register for a key or ID |
  | ---- | --------- | ------------------ | --------------------------------------- | ------------------------------- |